compilekaiten/Enmity-Themes/Carbon/readme.md

 - - - -
 > Changelog

+* 06/19/22 | Updated for new theme standard.
+Added a new key.
 * 04/19/22 | Finished it becuase I was tired of working on it, and I don't like it.